jordonsc/icarus_qol/README.md

 ### Recipes:

 * Raw Meat can now also be crafted at the Kitchen Bench
-* Pills can now also be crafted at the Advanced Kitchen Bench
+* Tonics & Pills can now also be crafted at the Advanced Kitchen Bench
 * Cooked Meats can now be crafted at all stoves

 ### Items: